omnibond/idm-scripting/microsoft/exchange/readme.md

 **Where to Install**

-The Scripting Driver consists of two components: the Driver Object which runs on a eDirectory/Identity Manager server, and the Driver Shim which runs as a Windows service.
+The Scripting Driver consists of two primary components: the Driver Object which runs on an eDirectory/Identity Manager server, and the Driver Shim which runs as a Windows service.
+Additionally, it is recommended to use the Scripting Driver Script Service, a Windows service that executes scripts more efficiently.

 The Windows system you use has the following prerequisites:

-- A modern Windows Server, any Edition, x86 (32-bit) or x64.
+- A modern Windows Server OS, any Edition, x64 architecture.
 - Exchange Management Shell installed (included with Exchange Management Tools).
-- If you are running the x86 Exchange Management Shell, install the x86 Scripting Driver.
-Otherwise, use the x64 Scripting Driver.

 **Installing the AD Driver**